Members’ expenses and leaders of the opposition and their staff’s expenses are posted to the Legislative Assembly of Ontario website.

-The first available members’ expense disclosure covers January 1 to March 31, 2016 because the Public Sector and MPP Accountability Act was not proclaimed until January of 2016.
+The first available members’ expense disclosure covers January 1 to March 31, 2016, because the Public Sector and MPP Accountability Act (external site) was not proclaimed until January 2016.

 If there are no posted expenses during a specific reporting period for an individual member, it means that no expense claims were paid for that member during the reporting period.
 If a member does not appear in the list of MPPs for a reporting period, that means the member has not submitted an expense claim within the past two years.